-The program is sponsored by the Oakland County Sheriff's Office, and has 22 law enforcement prescription drug drop-off locations throughout Oakland County.
+This program is sponsored by the Oakland County Sheriff’s Office, and has 36 law enforcement prescription drug drop-off locations throughout Oakland County.
 Operation Medicine Chest boxes only accept prescription drugs.

 Livingston County – Big Red Barrel Program:

-Information from Washtenaw County on local Drug Take Back programs, including Big Red Barrel locations, where citizens can dispose of prescription or over-the-counter pills, including controlled substances, for free.
+Here you’ll find information from Washtenaw County on local Drug Take Back programs where citizens can dispose of prescription or over-the-counter pills, including controlled substances, for free.